MicrosoftDocs/windows-topic-specific-samples/README.md

-﻿This repo contains special-case, one-off samples that have been created just for specific topics in the windows-uwp or winrt-api repos.
+﻿This repo contains complete samples and snippet hosts created for specific topics in the Windows developer doc repos.

-The purpose of this repo is solely to provide convenient zip-file downloads for the topics to link to.
+The purpose of this repo is to provide a place for Windows dev doc writers to host topic-specific samples, snippet hosts, and .zip downloads.

-To enable this, each sample is in its own "orphaned" branch - that is, a branch with no relationship to other branches in the repo.
-This works because GitHub generates independent zip files for each branch.
+To enable .zip downloads, each sample must be in its own "orphaned" branch - that is, a branch with no relationship to other branches in the repo (GitHub generates independent zip files for each branch).

-Most Windows samples have more general appeal, so they are published under the Microsoft org on GitHub - for example, in [windows-universal-samples](http://github.com/Microsoft/Windows-universal-samples).
+Note: Windows samples are published under the Microsoft org on GitHub - for example, in [windows-universal-samples](http://github.com/Microsoft/Windows-universal-samples).